georgiabasa/ubitrust/README.md

   - `-fgraphite-identity`, `-floop-nest-optimize`: Use Graphite framework for loop optimizations.
 - Miscellaneous:
   - `-fomit-frame-pointer`: Exclude the frame pointer to reduce overhead.
-  - `-ffunction-sections`, `-fdata-sections`: Place each function and data item in its own section for better dead-code elimination.
+  - `-ffunction-sections`, `-fdata-sections`: Place each function and data item in its own section for better dead-code
-  - `-fprofile-generate`, `-fprofile-use`: Enable profile-guided optimizations.

 ### Setting `CFLAGS`
 The `CFLAGS` variable is determined by the `MODE` setting: